-Four killed in al Qaeda attack in southern Yemen
+Four killed in Al Qaeda attack in southern Yemen

 Washington, wary of the growing power of al Qaeda, has stepped up drone strikes on suspected militant positions, with the backing of Saleh's successor, President Abd-Rabbu Mansour Hadi.

-(Reporting By Mohammed Mukhashaf; Writing by Maha El Dahan; Editing by Michael Roddy and Janet Lawrence)
+(Reporting By Mohammed Mukhashaf; Writing by Maha El Dahan; Editing by Michael Roddy)